comp129/comp55/docs/labs/15-Figma.md

 I am mostly sharing this tool so I can save you time on your projects in the way that it has saved me time as well, so I hope you can use the strengths of this application inside of your future projects.

+## Turn In

+You will be turning in a figma board that lays out a single page website.

+This website should contain your:

+- First Name
+- Last Name
+- Major
+- One Fun Fact

+Additionally you will also need a top bar that contains 3 buttons.

+- My classes
+- My Resume
+- My College

+All of these components will be up to you to style however you would like, this includes any decisions on color and fonts.

+Grouped elements will be an expectation for multi-component objects.